-The 2019 BSB Autumn Conference will again be held at the Heythrop Park Hotel & Resort, Enstone, Oxfordshire on Wednesday 16th October, AGM and Conference Dinner, and Thursday 17h October for the Conference Presentations.
+The 2019 BSB Autumn Conference was again be held at the Heythrop Park Hotel & Resort, Enstone, Oxfordshire on Wednesday 16th October, AGM and Conference Dinner, and Thursday 17h October for the Conference Presentations.
 Click on autumn conference to download a copy of the conference leaflet.

 Click on conference booking to download a copy of the conference booking form, which gives details of the conference packages and prices.
 Payment of the conference fees can be by: bank transfer using: British Society of Baking; Account number: 90265144; Sort code: 20-43-60; By cheque payable to British Society of Baking; and by the PayPal facility below.

 Wednesday 16th October

 At the 2019 AGM Mark Young was elected BSB Vice Chairman for 2019 – 2020.

 PowerPoint presentations To download a PDF version of the speakers’ PowerPoint presentations click on the title of the presentation.
 The Bakery Market Information PowerPoint presentation is being amended and a link to a PDF version of it will entered asap.

 Company and Product Rebranding by Paul Baker, St Pierre Groupe

 Paul will talk about his journey in the baking industry and how he carried out a multi million pound rebranding of British company Carrs Foods into the St Pierre Groupe.
 The company’s brands include: St Pierre Bakery, with brioche, crepes and Belgian waffles.
 Baker Street, with sliced loaves, burger buns, rye breads and teacakes.
 The licensed Paul Hollywood brand, with ready to bake breads and flatbreads. using unique shapes, finishes and toppings which are complementary to the home baking trend.